 Understanding Cultural Differences

-For example, some cultures place a greater emphasis on punctuality than others.
+Here's one way to look at it: some cultures place a greater emphasis on punctuality than others.
 In some cultures, it is considered rude to be even a few minutes late for an appointment, while in others, a more relaxed approach to time is acceptable.

 Leveraging Technology for Calendar Management